mknw/thesocialweb2020/readme.md

 ## Hands on

-Hands-on code for The Social Web 2020, taught at the Vrije Universiteit, Amsterdam.
+Hands-on code for The Social Web 2020, Vrije Universiteit, Amsterdam.